CivicTechWR/WRvotes/docs/resources/amend-voters-list.md

 - [Wilmot](https://www.wilmot.ca/en/township-office/voters--list.aspx):
   Use the linked form to check whether you are registered.
 If you are not then you should be prompted for information to register.
-You can also register at the Township office.
+You can also register at the Township office as late as election day.

 - [Woolwich](https://www.woolwich.ca/en/township-services/information-for-voters.aspx):
   Apply to the Township Clerk to amend your information.
 Contact